 Our mission is to achieve a supportive and safe home environment for chronically ill children and their families.

-NYU Langone’s Pulmonary Chronic Care Program offers nurturing and expert care to children who have chronic lung conditions.
+The Pediatric Pulmonary Chronic Care Program, part of Hassenfeld Children’s Hospital at NYU Langone, offers nurturing and expert care to children who have chronic lung conditions.
 We work with all of your child’s healthcare providers to create a simplified treatment plan that addresses his or her complex medical needs.

 You may consider an evaluation with one of our chronic care specialists if your child is experiencing any of the following:

 Our main focus is on maintaining a safe environment for your child by preventing illness, reducing hospitalizations and readmissions, managing your medical equipment needs, and coordinating your child’s treatment services.

 If your child needs to be admitted to the hospital, we help your family get the training needed for home care before your child is discharged.
 We schedule all follow-up visits and set up nursing services and any necessary medical equipment before your child leaves the hospital to ensure a smooth and seamless transition into your home.

 Please bring the following information to your appointment:

 Our pediatric experts provide the best care possible for children with conditions ranging from minor illnesses to complex, more serious conditions.